How to make Chicken Al Pastor

 • To freeze: I do not recommend freezing the pineapple as it will become mushy once thawed, but the chicken can be frozen for up to 3 months.
 Thaw overnight before reheating.

-• To reheat: Remove sliced chicken and reheat in a skillet with a drizzle of oil over medium heat or microwave for 30 seconds then at 15 second intervals until warmed though.
+• To reheat: Remove sliced chicken and reheat in a skillet with a drizzle of oil over medium heat or microwave for 30 seconds, then at 15-second intervals until warmed through.

 Did You Make This Recipe?